-You are free to use up to two episodes in their entirety or up 60 minutes worth of clips from ReFrame with each clip being no more than 10 minutes in length.
-In addition, you are free to use ReFrame in its entirety at paid events where the fees are for a modest cost recovery and the course or event is not an accredited offering.
-If you would like to use ReFrame for other situations please contact us at firstname.lastname@example.org and we can discuss a solution that addresses your situation.
+For accredited courses, You are free to use up to two episodes in their entirety or up 60 minutes worth of clips from ReFrame in a class setting.
+At events where the fees are simply for modest cost recovery (ie. food, venue, etc), you are free to use ReFrame in its entirety as long as the course or event is not an accredited offering.
+If you would like to use ReFrame for other situations please contact us at email@example.com and we can discuss a solution that addresses your situation.

-In most cases ReFrame orders fall within existing exemption allowances for orders shipped internationally, however this will vary depending on the country in question.
+Check with the Regent College Bookstore, but in most cases ReFrame orders fall within existing exemption allowances for orders shipped internationally, however this will vary depending on the country in question.
 Any applicable duty charges will be added on to the order at the time of the product delivery to you by the shipment provider (i.e. it will not be charged as part of the order online).
-Digital orders outside of Canada and the USA will not be charged any taxes or duties.

 ReFrame is meant to be an introduction to a lifelong conversation about what our faith means for every area of life.
 Recommendations for further resources are provided for those who want to learn more about each episode topic.
 Further information for how to interact with both the Regent College Marketplace Institute and The Washington Institute can be found on the After ReFrame page or on their websites.
 You may also consider leading ReFrame yourself.